amunategui/amunategui.github.io/_posts/2014-11-01-multinomial-neuralnetworks-walkthrough.md

 ```
 ## [1] 0.635
 ```
+The <b>mean accuracy</b> of 0.635 is much lower than the accuracy of 0.9034 that we got with the original simple split.
 You will notice that the log output never prints the word <b>converged</b>.
 This means the model never reaches the lowest error or global minima and therefore isn't the best fit.
 <BR><BR>
 Let's try this again and let the model converge by setting the ``maxit`` to a large number